On the 20th June, EU DisinfoLab hosted its monthly webinar.

 - The differences and similarities with regard to malign influence operations between the EU elections with the 2016 US elections.

-As for the results of the analysis, Mr. Guhl has mentioned that there was a big difference between the polling results and the dominance of right-wing populist parties on Facebook.
+As for the results of the analysis, Mr. Guhl mentioned that there was a big difference between the polling results and the dominance of right-wing populist parties on Facebook.
 For instance, in Germany there are many more AfD-pages and posts than pages and publications of other parties.
-Consequently, the given party has received more engagement on social media.
+Consequently, the given party received more engagement on social media.

-One of the main findings is that the Russian online tactics used to influence the 2016 US elections were copied by the European populist parties, using automated accounts and showing bot-like behaviour during the EU elections campaign.
+One of the main findings is that the Russian online tactics used to influence the 2016 US elections were copied by the European populist parties, using automated accounts and bot-like behaviour during the EU elections campaign.
 This trend of deceptive tactics of automated accounts was noticed in Spain, Poland and in the UK in different scales.

 In the UK, the Brexit Party had the largest number of likely automated bot accounts supporting them.
-Here, we can refer to eight out of the top ten most active accounts showing the signs of automation, and seven of these bearing the branding of the Brexit party.
+Here, we can refer to eight out of the top ten most active accounts showing the signs of automation, and seven of these bearing the branding of the Brexit Party.

 Some measures by Tech-firms to combat disinformation may have also led to unintended consequences.
 On Twitter, users could freely flag the potential disinformation context, leading in some cases to the takedown of contents expressing legitimate political opinions.
-Many have suspected that Twitter was advising its monitoring team to take down more content than necessary rather than being faced with fines or growing pressure.
+Many have suspected that Twitter advised its monitoring team to take down more content than necessary rather than being faced with fines or growing pressure.

-Generally, the ISD has witnessed an increasing shift away from outright disinformation to a narrative competition covering issues such as immigration, religion, multiculturalism, and the role of democratic institutions.
+Generally, the ISD witnessed an increasing shift away from outright disinformation to a narrative competition covering issues such as immigration, religion, multiculturalism, and the role of democratic institutions.
 Hate speech was weaponised in a targeted and coordinated way to attack specific groups of people.

 The post-project output of the ISD is a larger analysis of tactics and campaigns of disinformation, the key themes that parties wanted to push, and the campaigns’ performance.